llPekoll/recettes/README.md

 ## TODO
  - [~] indicator for create Recipe Article
+ - [ ] put back image when reate recipe
+ - [ ] Show rules to user to avoid shit on the app
  - [ ] test on edit article
  - [ ] test on comment
  - [ ] test on edit bio